blerchin/aframe-crash-test/README.md

 Aframe Crash Test
 =================

-Causes [aframe](aframe.io) to crash by loading multiple high resolution photos in sequence.
+Causes [aframe](aframe.io) to crash on iOS by loading multiple high resolution photos in sequence.